 Other reviewers have tested the PaperLike screen protector in short videos and given it criticisms.
 I’ve found that it’s easy to look for things to criticize in a very short-term test.
 The real testament to this product came after I had used it for a month on my iPad Pro, and then removed it in order to go back to writing on the unprotected screen.

 The difference in the feel and comfort was undeniable.

 When you slide your hand across the PaperLike protector, it feels like paper.
-When you write with your Apple Pencil on the PaperLike screen protector it has that familiar friction you are used to feel when you write on paper.
+When you write with your Apple Pencil on the PaperLike screen protector it has that familiar friction you are used to feeling when you write on paper.

 When you slide your hand over an unprotected iPad screen, your hand sticks to the screen.
 When you write with your Apple Pencil on the unprotected screen it feels like plastic on plastic.
 In my opinion, that is not a good feeling.

-I have tested several other screen protectors; some that have a paper-like texture, and some that are glossy.
+I have tested several other screen protectors; some that have a “paper-like” texture, and some that are glossy.

 Although some of these protectors were cheaper in price (like the Tech Armor), they couldn’t match the performance of the PaperLike screen protector.